 Coronavirus is increasingly impacting on how Co-operatives UK members can effectively govern their businesses.
 This guidance page has been developed to give some general governance advice in relation to the coronavirus pandemic - particularly around the planning and staging of annual general meetings (AGMs), filing of annual returns and submission of application forms to the Financial Conduct Authority (FCA).

-Co-operatives UK is working closely with the Treasury to ensure that societies enjoy the same relaxation of rules around holding AGMs and filing accounts within the law.
-There are more details of how your society can influence government here.
+Co-operatives UK has worked closely with the Treasury to ensure societies enjoy the same relaxation of rules around holding AGMs as other businesses.
+There are more details of the legislation changes here.

 Annual general meetings (AGMs)